-Are you a fan of using real pictures for speech therapy?
+Are you a fan of using real picture scenes for speech therapy?
 I love them so much that I have a whole BUNDLE of amazing Real Pictures products, featuring photographs to target narratives, inferencing and predicting, WH questions, vocabulary, describing and grammar!

 Photographs are an amazing way to encourage lots of expressive language in our students.
 They are highly effective, motivating, and nice to look at!